 It is not all doom and gloom.
 Some manage med free, some manage with meds and therapy and more are learning to manage more with Mindfulness.
 It is not true that a person is necessarily bipolar for life.
 There may be very long times, even years, when a person has no signs or reactions.
 All the above list of signs sounds terrible, but most people don’t have all those reactions to distress.

-Discus your experiences of Bipolar on the Mental Health Forum
+Discuss your experiences of Bipolar on the Mental Health Forum’s Bipolar Forum

 This article was written by Calypso, a member of the Mental Health Forum Staff Team.
 Last reviewed by the Mental Health Forum Web Team on March 20, 2019.
 We welcome let us know on our information resources.